helloSystem/docs/user/troubleshooting.md

 ### Boot stalls during `Replicate system image to swap-based memdisk`(seen during verbose boot)

+You may also see the error message `md1.uzip: UZIP(zlib) inflate() failed`.

-This affects some computers with some builds of the ISO.
-If you encounter this issue with your computer, please await the next ISO or try with a different computer.
+This affects some computers with some (~ out of 10) builds of the ISO.
+If you encounter this issue with your computer, please __retry with the next build of the ISO__ or try with a different computer.

 ### `login:` prompt, no desktop environment